JAremko/ctl-api-example/server/main.c.md

 ## Overview

 This C program acts as an intermediary that communicates with a Go process via named pipes.
 The program processes commands from the Go program and updates a simulated charge status back to it.
 The code uses COBS (Consistent Overhead Byte Stuffing) for encoding and decoding the data before sending and after receiving it via pipes.

-## Prerequisites

-- You should have a C compiler like GCC installed.
-- The `cobs.h` file (which isn't provided here) must be available for the code to work.
-- Named pipes are used for inter-process communication.
-Ensure your OS supports it (Linux does).

 ## Data Flow